-Although chubby cats are adorable, those extra pounds can have terrible consequences for kitty’s joints, heart and pancreas.
 Feline obesity lowers your cat’s life expectancy and increases your cat’s risk for diabetes and cancer.
 If your cat is overweight, you CAN help your cat achieve a healthy weight before it’s too late.
-Here are 6 reasons why your cat could have a big belly, and ways to get around them:
+Here are top 6 reasons your cat is overweight.

 Reason #1: Too many carbohydrates in your cat’s food

 Your cat is a natural born predator.
 Mr. Kitty’s digestive tract is designed to digest meat.
 He wants PROTEIN, with an extra serving of protein.
 High in fats?
 Not a problem – his gut can handle it.
 However, it’s those carbohydrates that just provide empty calories without any nutritional benefit.

 Suggestion: High-protein, Low-carb – If you are selecting a diet food for your overweight kitty, look for one with a protein content of 45% or higher.
 ALSO, “grain-free” is not the same as “low-carb.”
 Beware that many grain-free kibbles will just sneak a different carbohydrate into Kitty’s food, like potato.